 I graduated from Bethany Theological Seminary in 2017 with a Master of Divinity Degree.
 Shortly thereafter, I went to work serving as the Interim Associate District Executive Minister of the Virlina District of the Church of the Brethren.
 I was called as pastor of this congregation in October of 2018.

-When I’m not “working,” I’m hanging out with my husband and our two cats, Morris and Frederick.
+When I’m not “working,” I’m hanging out with my husband, our daughter, and our two cats, Morris and Frederick.
 My hobbies include gardening, sewing and doing other crafty things, hiking and eating ice cream.
-Come out to Homestead Creamery on the first Monday of each month at noon for Moolicious Mondays.
-Grab a sandwich or some ice cream and join me in conversation!
+I look forward to meeting you the next time you come and worship with us!